yzmar4real/firewall_automation/README.md

 Python 3.x installed on your system
 The requests library installed.
 You can install it using the following command: pip install requests Pandas library installed.
-You can install it using the following command: pip install pandas Access to a Palo Alto firewall with API access enabled
+You can install it using the following command: pip install pandas Access to a Palo Alto firewall with API access enabled.
+In this code,testing was done with Palo Alto Firewalls running v10.0 Code in standalone mode.

 # Setup